jorostuff/kapton-saas-starter-kit/README.md

             }
           }
         }

     While these rules are valid, they are not recommended for production applications.<br>
     You can check out [security rules](https://firebase.google.com/docs/firestore/security/get-started) to learn more.

 #### Setting up Xkit

-10. Create an Xkit account [here](https://xkit.co/).
+12. Create an Xkit account [here](https://xkit.co/).

-11. Go to the *New Connector* tab and install a connector/s.
+13. Go to the *New Connector* tab and install a connector/s.

-12. Go to the *Settings* tab, scroll down to *API Keys*, and click on *Generate API Key*.
+14. Go to the *Settings* tab, scroll down to *API Keys*, and click on *Generate API Key*.

-13. Open the *.env.local* file and put the Xkit Publishable Key, Secret Key and URL Slug like this:
+15. Open the *.env.local* file and put the Xkit Publishable Key, Secret Key and URL Slug (you can find it on the settings page) like this:

         NEXT_PUBLIC_XKIT_PUBLISHABLE_KEY=<put_publishable_key_here>
         NEXT_PUBLIC_XKIT_SECRET_KEY=<put_secret_key_here>
         NEXT_PUBLIC_XKIT_DOMAIN=<put_url_slug_here>

+16. On the *Settings tab* make sure that *Valid Web Origins* has *http://localhost*.

 ### Hooray, that was all!<br>
 To view the result, run `npm run dev` in the project folder and go to http://localhost:3000.